NicolasCalafiore/AI-Playground/README.md

 # Description
 For this project I choose to focus on developing state machines for simple AI practice.
-I plan on making a basic city simulation.
+I plan on making a basic city simulation where units follow routines based off of their current state.

 # Pictures
 ### > 8/19/2024